Our monthly webinars highlight examples of gateways, tools, and best practices.

 SGCI hosts a webinar series on the second Wednesday of each month at 1 pm Eastern/10 am Pacific (1 hour long).
 We feature a rotating selection of topics including tool and technology demos, best practices, and gateway showcases.
 These webinars are recorded for future viewing and are posted in our archive.

-We announce registration for each webinar several weeks ahead through our newsletter and on our website.
+We announce each webinar several weeks ahead through our newsletter and on this website.

 See our archive of previous webinars, including video and slides.

 Want to hear about future webinars?
-Sign up for our newsletter, and you'll be notified when registration opens each month.
+Sign up for our newsletter, and you'll be notified about the topic each month.